 Information on the status of your VPS is also available on the Server Status page, which, for your convenience, can also be accessed from the Quick Links section on SPanel’s homepage.
 On it, you can see a full list of the services running on your VPS, including your web server, the SShield security system, and your FTP and email services.

 The green checkmarks should also be visible further down on the Server Status page.
 There, you can once again find information on the load your VPS is experiencing.
-A list of currently running SQL queries is available on the Show MySQL Running Queries page accessible from the menu on the left.
+A list of currently running SQL queries is available on the Show MySQL Running Queries page from the menu on the left.